MindscapeHQ/raygun4android/RELEASING.md

 Official development or production releases of Raygun4Android are usually done by the Raygun team.
 This file documents the setup needed to do snapshot and production releases.

-The release process uses Chris Banes' library for pushing to Maven with Gradle: https://github.com/chrisbanes/gradle-mvn-push.
+The release process uses a modified version of Chris Banes' library for pushing to Maven with Gradle: https://github.com/chrisbanes/gradle-mvn-push.
 Please check out Chris' documentation before reading further.

 ## Preparation